75lb/command-line-args/doc/option-definition.md

 <a name="module_definition--OptionDefinition.OptionDefinition+alias"></a>

 #### option.alias : <code>string</code>
 getopt-style short option names.
-Can be any single character (unicode included) except a digit or hypen.
+Can be any single character (unicode included) except a digit or hyphen.

 ```js
 [